cdot/HSAC/sensors/README.md

 * sensor_id - the ID of the DS18B20 sensor on the 1-wire network

 Power sensors have:
-* gpio - the GPIO pin the snesor will pull up
+* gpio - the GPIO pin the sensor will pull up (BCM pin numbering)
 * timeout - the time for which the sensor must be quiescent to qualify as "off"

 an example configuration file: